Smirgelis/visual-playwright/README.md

 ```
 yarn test:run
 ```
-### To update the baseline of the website screenshots
+### To update the baseline of the website screenshots or if there is no baseline screenshots
 ```
 yarn test:update
 ```